Meeting our marine surveyor.

 The buzz of seeing and sailing the 56′ Oyster yacht yesterday was still lingering.
-Read about our sea trail here: Sea trials on the Oyster 56 were a success – we love her!
+Read about our sea trial here: 11.
+Sea trials and the survey – the night before we meet our dream yacht

 The biggest boat crane I’ve ever seen!